Search

 Alleghe - Falcade - Zoldo

-In the heart of the Basso Agordino and the Dolomiti Bellunesi National Park, Valle Imperina tells centuries of mining history, where the work in the mines shaped the life and economy of the local community.
-The first document recording mining activity dates back to 1409, when Enrico di Heslinger received authorization to extract copper.
+In the heart of the Basso Agordino, the Valle Imperina tells centuries of mining history, where work in the mines has shaped the life and economy of the local community.
+The first document attesting to mining activity dates back to 1409, when Enrico di Heslinger received authorization to extract copper.

-For a long time, small family-run companies managed the mines, until 1615, when Francesco Crotta discovered the richest copper vein.
-A skilled entrepreneur, Crotta built a true mining empire, continued by his children, who even entered the Venetian nobility.
-The Crotta-De’ Manzoni villa, in the heart of Agordo, remains a symbol of their importance today.
+For a long time, small family-run companies managed the mines, until 1615, when Francesco Crotta discovered the richest vein of copper.
+A skilled entrepreneur, Crotta built a true mining empire that his sons carried on, even entering into the Venetian nobility.
+The Crotta-De' Manzoni villa, in the heart of Agordo, still stands today as a symbol of their importance.

-As production grew, the Republic of Venice recognized the strategic value of the mine for its Arsenal.
-It centralized management, building the smelting furnaces, still visitable today, and controlling half of the copper required by the Venetian Arsenal.
+With the increase in production, the Republic of Venice understood the strategic value of the mine for its Arsenal.
+Thus, it centralized management by building the smelters, still visitable today, and controlling half of the copper needed for the Venetian Arsenal.

-In the 19th century, under the Lombardo-Venetian Kingdom, the mine was modernized, further increasing production.
-With the unification of Italy, however, cheaper copper from America reduced the mine’s profitability: many workers were laid off, and the first wave of emigration from the valley began.
+In the 19th century, under the Lombardo-Veneto Kingdom, the mine was modernized, further increasing production.
+However, with the unification of Italy, copper from America reduced the profitability of the operation: many workers were laid off, and a first phase of emigration from the valley began.

-At the end of the 19th century, management passed to the Magni & C. company, which converted production to sulfuric acid and other derivatives.
-In 1910, Montecatini took over with an ambitious modernization plan: building a hydroelectric plant and a railway connection to Bribano, keeping the mine operational even during World War II.
+By the end of the 19th century, management passed to the Magni & C. company, which transformed production into sulfuric acid and other derivatives.
+In 1910, Montecatini took over with an ambitious modernization plan: it built a hydroelectric power plant and a railway connection with Bribano, keeping the mine operational even during World War II.

-In the 1950s, despite ongoing upgrades, plans for permanent closure began.
-After centuries of work, innovation, and economic growth, the Valle Imperina mine closed in 1962, leaving a unique historical and architectural heritage, ready to tell visitors a story of ingenuity, effort, and progress.
+In the 1950s, while continuing modernization efforts, thoughts began to turn towards definitive closure.
+After centuries of work, innovation, and economic growth, the Valle Imperina mine closed in 1962, leaving a unique historical and architectural heritage, ready to tell visitors a story of ingenuity, hard work, and progress.

 GUIDED TOURS